-In Domain Name, type the domain name of the web page that you want to deny user access to in the Blacklist tab, and provide user access to in the Whitelist tab.
+In Domain Name: Enter the domain name of the web page which you want to deny user access to in the Blacklist tab, and enter the domain name of the web page to which you want to provide user access on the Whitelist tab.
 You can define up to 16 domains.

 Click Add.
-The domain name/web page is listed in the corresponding tab.
+The domain name or web page is listed in the corresponding tab.